amitmerchant1990/reverie/aes.md

 AEs serve for an initial term of one year, renewable.
 We will have a centralized system that keeps track of “review balance”, how much reviewing people have done, and tries to distribute it equitably.
 In addition, some people prefer to handle many papers at a time as opposed to a few every month.

-Action editors may indicate that they are unavailable for a period of time.
-To do so, please complete [this form](https://cutt.ly/SUBv17v).

-Action editors may set a max load per month.
-To do so, please complete [this form](https://cutt.ly/8UBv5p1).
+Action editors may set a max load per month (any value, including 0).
+To do so, please follow [these instructions](https://docs.google.com/document/d/1_UEnoQVl27vg-IGyHZlt09nfShZxSofef2GDXo2pipI/edit).

 # FAQ